hail-is/hail/docs/tutorial/Tutorial.md

     >>> pruned_variants = 'purcell5k.interval_list'

 We must first import variant data into Hail's internal format of Variant Dataset (VDS).
 We use the `import_vcf` method on `HailContext` to load the downsampled 1000 Genomes VCF into Hail.
 The VCF file is block-compressed (`.vcf.bgz`) which enables Hail to read the file in parallel.
-Reading files that has not been block-compressed (`.vcf`, `.vcf.gz`) is _significantly_ slower and should be avoided (though often `.vcf.gz` files are in fact block-compressed, so that renaming to `.vcf.bgz` solves the problem).
+Reading files that have not been block-compressed (`.vcf`, `.vcf.gz`) is _significantly_ slower and should be avoided (though often `.vcf.gz` files are in fact block-compressed, in which case renaming to `.vcf.bgz` solves the problem).

     >>> vds = hc.import_vcf(vcf)